 After the simulation, participants engage in meaningful discussions about how our community can address these challenges.
 They are prompted to think critically about the systems in place and explore how we can all work together to create solutions that lift people out of poverty and support families in need.
 Participating in the Poverty Simulation is an opportunity to not only gain insight into the realities of living in poverty, but also to be part of a larger movement toward change.

 Whether you’re a business leader, educator, healthcare professional, or simply a concerned citizen, your involvement in these discussions can help make Berks County a more equitable place for everyone.
 After participating in the poverty simulation, community leaders will be equipped to make decisions in their work while keeping the barriers faced by the people they serve in mind.
 Join us in this vital effort to make a difference.
-You can RSVP to the event by clicking here.
+You can stay up to date on all the foundation’s events by clicking here.

 On March 29, 2025, approximately 145 guests gathered at the Berkshire Country Club to honor Ramona Turner Turpin with the 2025 Thun Award.
 The Thun Award was created in 1988 to honor Louis R. Thun and Ferdinand K. Thun, local industrialists and philanthropists, in recognition of their long-standing record of civic and community service.
 The award is presented to Berks County residents whose commitment of time, leadership, and philanthropy exhibits the enduring sense of community reflected by the high ideals of the Thun family.